minio/docs/source/reference/minio-mc/mc-version.rst

 Disabling bucket versioning on a bucket with existing versioned data does *not* remove any versioned objects.
 Applications can continue to access versioned data after disabling bucket versioning.
-Use :mc-cmd:`mc rm --versions ALIAS/BUCKET/OBJECT <mc rm versions>` to delete an object *and* all its versions.
+Use :mc-cmd:`mc rm --versions ALIAS/BUCKET/OBJECT <mc rm --versions>` to delete an object *and* all its versions.

 S3 Compatibility